rmyorston/pdpmake/README.md

 ### Public domain POSIX make

-This is an implementation of [POSIX make](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html).
-(The link may refer to the older 2017
+This is an implementation of [POSIX make](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/make.html).
-standard: it's the 2024 revision that's supported.)

 It should build on most modernish Unix-style systems:

  - It comes with its own makefile, naturally, but if you don't have a `make` binary already the command `cc -o make *.c` should get you started.

  - Command line options may not work properly due to differences in how `getopt(3)` is reset.
 Adjust `GETOPT_RESET()` in make.h for your platform, if necessary.

  - Building on MacOS may require a command like: `make CFLAGS="-D_DARWIN_C_SOURCE -Dst_mtim=st_mtimespec"`

 Microsoft Windows users will find `pdpmake` included in the